kaitodsc/Fixed_Groupchat_Locker/README.md

 The rule is simple :

-Dont skid ( it's sourcecode because im someone cool so dont skid it )
+Dont skid ( it's sourcecode because I'm cool so dont skid it )

 The only real creator is me.
 I created that method.
 And I have way more to share you x)